SiEr0212/Social_Media_App/README.md

 <li>GraphQL
 <br>
 <br>
-I want to learn how to implement a GraphQL server that uses Node and Express to communicate to a MongoDB Database and fetch and persist data to a social media app back-end.
+I earned how to implement a GraphQL server that uses Node and Express to communicate to a MongoDB Database and fetch and persist data to a social media app back-end.